Edgar Ætheling: Succession struggle

 When King Edward the Confessor died in January 1066, Edgar was still in his early teens, considered too young to be an effective military leader.
 This had not been an insurmountable obstacle in the succession of previous kings.
 However, the avaricious ambitions that had been aroused across north-western Europe by the Confessor's lack of an heir prior to 1057, and by the king's failure thereafter to prepare the way for Edgar to succeed him, removed any prospect of a peaceful hereditary succession.
-War was clearly inevitable and Edgar was in no position to fight it, while he was without powerful adult relatives to champion his cause.
-Accordingly, the Witenagemot elected Harold Godwinson, the man best placed to defend the country against the competing foreign claimants, to succeed Edward.
+War was clearly inevitable and Edgar was in no position to fight it, as he was without powerful adult relatives that could champion his cause.
+Accordingly, the Witenagemot elected Harold Godwinson to succeed Edward, as he was the man best placed to defend the country against foreign claimants to the throne.

-Following Harold's death at the Battle of Hastings against the invading Normans in October, some of the Anglo-Saxon leaders considered electing Edgar king.
-The new regime thus established was dominated by the most powerful surviving members of the English ruling class: Stigand, Archbishop of Canterbury, Ealdred, Archbishop of York, and the brothers Edwin, Earl of Mercia and Morcar, Earl of Northumbria.
-The commitment of these men to Edgar's cause, men who had so recently passed over his claim to the throne without apparent demur, must have been doubtful from the start.
-The strength of their resolve to continue the struggle against William of Normandy was questionable, and the military response they organised to the continuing Norman advance was ineffectual.
-When William crossed the Thames at Wallingford, he was met by Stigand, who now abandoned Edgar and submitted to the invader.
-As the Normans closed in on London, Edgar's key supporters in the city began negotiating with William.
-In early December, the remaining members of the Witan in London met and resolved to take the young uncrowned king out to meet William to submit to him at Berkhamsted, quietly setting aside Edgar's election.
-Edgar, alongside other lords, did homage to King William at his coronation in December.
+Following Harold's death at the Battle of Hastings against the invading Normans in October 1066, some of the Anglo-Saxon leaders decided to back young Edgar's claim to the throne.
+Two leading magnates, Edwin, Earl of Mercia and his brother Morcar, Earl of Northumbria, promised their support, but they failed to deliver military assistance and without it Edgar's cause was hopeless.
+In early December Edgar was among English leaders who submitted to William at Berkhamsted.